FOSSEE/xcos-on-web/documentation/data structures.md

 There are few information which **.sci** file fails to provide for a particular block.
 This includes blocktype, attributes, realParameters, ObjectParameters.
 For this reason we need to use **.xcos** file for the particular block to extract such data.
 It can also be used for testing the **generated .xcos** with the **actual .xcos** files.

 ## Appendix

- [^details.js]: details.js is present in xcos-on-web root directory.

 - You can get support in the community mailing list and forums: https://groups.google.com/forum/#!forum/xcos-on-web